 These questions help you uncover the direct and indirect opportunities to improve your managers and thus your entire organization.

 Looking for more questions for various kinds of one on ones?
-Here’s a few other places to look:
+Here are a few other specialized posts that can help you:

-- Here’s 100 battle-tested questions to ask in your 1 on 1s, which work best for individual contributors and peers.
+- Here are 100+ battle-tested questions to ask in your 1 on 1s, which work best for individual contributors and peers.

 - For your 1 on 1s with your managers, here’s 51 questions to ask managers to help them and their teams.